pfaaj/docker-runcheck/README.md

 + docker-runcheck works as follows:
   + looks for a file name Dockerfile in the current working directory
-  + contructs one or more containers based on the mentioned image
+  + contructs one or more containers based on the mentioned parent image
   + docker image is downloaded if not present but it is not built.
   + export image as tar file and compile a list of the available binaries in the image